Vizzuality/GFWAPI/README.md

 ### Loader.js
 This file is responsible for loading all routes and declare it. it search all files that ends with Router.js suffix in the routes folder and subfolders

+### logger.js
+This file config logger of the application

 ## test
 This folder contains the tests of the microservice.
 It contains a subfolder by each module of the microservice (serializer, services, models, etc)